Regulation

 • Employment history

-• Criminal record extract / extended certificate of good conduct
+• Criminal record extract / enhanced certificate of conduct

 • Sanctions list screening (EU, UN, OFAC)